 Our barristers regularly represent clients who are charged with the entire range of violent offences, ranging from common assault to grievous bodily harm and aggravated robbery.
 We can therefore readily identify, after consultation with the client, whether there is a possible defence to the charge.

 Defences can range from mistaken identity to lack of intention to self-defence or the defence of another.
 Some of these defences can be used together.
 At other times it is more appropriate for the focus to be on only one defence.

-When matters do go to trial the complainant and Police witnesses will be cross examined about what they heard and saw and their other perceptions of the incident.
+When matters go to trial the complainant and Police witnesses will be cross-examined about what they heard and saw and their other perceptions of the incident.
 Often the jury decide whether or not a particular assault was justified and whether the client's actions were reasonable in the circumstances especially when the defence alleges the client acted in self-defence.

 Often identification is a major issue in serious aggravated robberies and other violent offences.
-Members of Chambers have vast experience in cross examining eye witnesses as to what they heard and saw on the day in question.
-Skilled cross examination can often highlight the fact that although a witness is honest their identification is less than reliable because they have made an honest and human mistake during a time of stress.
+We are accustomed in cross-examining eye witnesses as to what they heard and saw on the day in question.
+Skilled cross-examination can often highlight the fact that although a witness is honest their identification is less than reliable because they have made an honest and human mistake during a time of stress.